-If you’d rather not spend school breaks or time off work spending, why not stay in your city instead of jetting off to an exotic location?
+If you’d rather not spend school breaks or time off work spending lots of money, why not stay in your city instead of jetting off to an exotic location?
 A staycation is your chance to visit fun attractions in your own area, or to do all the activities you never have time to do during the work week.
 You’ll have a great time bonding with your spouse or kids, and you can keep costs low.

 Try these 18 fun, inexpensive staycation ideas to keep your family entertained on your days off.